ybalkind/davidklaing.github.io/about-me.md

 ## What are my current personal goals?

 These goals were set on January 1st.
-Progress was last updated on February 1st.
+Progress was last updated on March 1st.

 By April 1st:

-- 1650 out of 3750 words published on my [blog](https://davidklaing.com/archive).
+- 2400 out of 3750 words published on my [blog](https://davidklaing.com/archive).
-- 4 out of 13 [newsletter](https://davidlaing.substack.com/) issues sent.
+- 5 out of 13 [newsletter](https://davidlaing.substack.com/) issues sent.
-- 390 out of 1200 pages of [books](https://davidklaing.com/reading-pipeline/) read.
+- 800 out of 1200 pages of [books](https://davidklaing.com/reading-pipeline/) read.
 - 16 out of 60 literature notes created.
 - 8 out of 30 permanent notes created.
 - 3 out of 12 [Python Morsels](pythonmorsels.com) problems attempted.
-- 1 out of 3 monthly reviews completed.
+- 2 out of 3 monthly reviews completed.
 - 1 out of 10 days when I spent more than 20 minutes playing chess.
-- 6 out of 30 visits to the bouldering gym.
+- 16 out of 30 visits to the bouldering gym.

 ## How should you contact me?